13 Sep How To Make 2021 Christmas Shopping Easy & Hassle-Free

-It’s less than 100 days until Christmas.
-Here’s how you can make this year’s holiday shopping and preparations simple, smooth and painless.
+There are just 100 days until Christmas.
+Here’s how you can make this year’s Christmas shopping and preparations simple, smooth and painless.
 (Hint: start now!)

-Beyond this, almost everything about the holidays is still up in the air.
+Beyond this, almost everything about this year’s holidays is still up in the air.
 But this doesn’t mean that you can’t make the most of it.
-You still have a chance to make this year’s holidays easy and enjoyable for the whole family — if you start planning now.
+There are plenty of lessons learned from last year.
+And if you start planning early, you still have a chance to make this year’s holidays easy and enjoyable for the whole family.

 I know you might be thinking that it’s just too soon to start planning for Christmas.
-It’s not even Halloween, for goodness sake!
-In years past I would have wholeheartedly agreed with you; but as you already know, this year is different.
+It’s not even October!
+In years past I would have wholeheartedly agreed with you; but as you already know, this holiday season will be much like 2020.
+This means more people will be shopping online than in stores, and many retailers will be dealing with the same out of stock and shipping delay issues as last year.
 If you want a worry-free, hassle-free Christmas, you need to act now.
-Here’s how you can plan and prepare for Christmas 2020 before it’s too late.
+Here’s how you can plan and prepare for Christmas 2021 before it’s too late.

 There are a number of reasons, why this year it makes absolute sense to plan, prepare and also shop early.
 Simply put, the pandemic is not well suited for the typical rush and crowds of the holiday season.
-With Coronavirus infection rates on the rise again, many of our time-honored traditions and celebrations will have to be cancelled or shifted to a virtual environment.
-And with continued coronavirus restrictions, sky-high demand for online deliveries, and overwhelmed postal and shipping companies, there might not be very many last minute Christmas shopping opportunities.
+With Coronavirus infection rates on the rise again, many of our time-honored traditions and celebrations will have to be cancelled once again or shifted to a virtual environment.
+We can also assume that demand for online deliveries will once again be sky-high, and this means overwhelmed postal and shipping companies, and not very many last minute Christmas shopping opportunities.

-We can’t predict what Christmas 2020 will look like, but we’re pretty sure it won’t be the same this year.
-Will you still be able to take a photo with Santa?
-Attend you work holiday party?
-Host your big family for Christmas?
+It’s hard to predict what Christmas 2021 will look like, but we’re pretty sure it will be very close to the same chaos we all ensured last year.
+Will you be able to take a photo with Santa this year?
+Attend your work holiday party?
+Host a big family for Christmas?
 In these uncertain times, much will depend on state and local guidelines, the community you live in, the risk level of the location and activity, and everyone’s individual situations.

-However, large family get-togethers and holiday work parties might need to be cancelled this season, as will most of the traditional holiday events that bring big crowds.
+However, large family get-togethers and holiday work parties might need to be modified or cancelled this season, as will most of the traditional holiday events that bring big crowds.
 This includes gatherings at Christmas markets, visits with Santa, holiday light shows, parades, Christmas plays, concerts and other festivities that are typically planned around this time.
-The U.S. Centers for Disease Control and Prevention is even advising against holiday travel and is recommending people stick to virtual or outdoor celebrations with COVID-19 safety guidelines, such as wearing masks and social distancing, in place. [ Read more about safety considerations for holiday celebrations at CDC.gov ]
+The U.S. Centers for Disease Control and Prevention is continuing to advise against large gatherings and is recommending people stick to virtual or outdoor celebrations with COVID-19 safety guidelines, such as wearing masks and social distancing, in place. [ Read more about safety considerations for holiday celebrations at CDC.gov ]

 Holiday shopping will also be different this year, with October turning out to be the best month to shop for Christmas gifts.
 Many retailers, with both online and physical locations, are extending their holiday shopping season and are encouraging customers to start Christmas shopping early.

-Amazon Prime Day has been moved to October 13th and 14th.
-Popular stores like Home Depot, Target, Best Buy, Macy’s and others are starting their holiday promotions earlier than in years past, spacing out their specials to try to avoid in-store crowds and long checkout lines.
-For a number of shops (Personalization Mall included) this means holiday deals are on now — and you should take advantage while you still can.
+Like last year, many online retailers along with brick-and mortar shops are starting their holiday promotions earlier than in years past, spacing out their specials to try to avoid in-store crowds and long checkout lines.
+For a number of shops (Personalization Mall included) this means holiday deals are on now — and you should take advantage while you can.

 This holiday is shaping up to be one of the busiest online shopping seasons on record, which will have a big impact on USPS, UPS, FedEx and other delivery services.
-If you don’t want to deal with the stress of unexpected shipping delays or expedited shipment costs, don’t wait to place your online orders.
+If you don’t want to deal with the stress of unexpected shipping delays or expedited shipment costs like last year, don’t wait to place your online orders.
 Shop early and get as much done as you can before December when most people will just be starting their holiday shopping.

 The best part is: you don’t have to wait for the best deals.
-You can get all the popular holiday offers, including Black Friday and doorbuster deals, early this year.
+You can get all the popular holiday offers, including Black Friday, Cyber Monday and doorbuster deals, early this year.